-The 2019 Tallboy is unchanged aside from a new paintjob and some component tweaks.
+The 2019 Tallboy is unchanged aside from a new paintjob and some component tweaks and a slight bump in price to $2,699.
 Performance will not be heavily affected.
 We expect a redesigned Tallboy for the 2020 model year.
-October 2018.
+April 2019.

 Get sideways on the Santa Cruz Tallboy.